Retired Alcon executive writing history of Fort Worth business ‘hidden gem’

 It’s a story that starts in the 1940s when Robert Alexander and William Conner combined portions of their last names and opened Alcon Prescription Laboratory in downtown Fort Worth.

-McDonald said he’s learned from taking the oral histories of retirees like himself and combing through company and Tarrant County archives that the founder chose to focus on the eyes after successfully showing off products they developed at the pharmacy to doctors while traveling across the country and at the American Academy of Ophthalmology and Otolaryngology.
+McDonald said he’s learned from taking the oral histories of retirees like himself and combing through company and Tarrant County archives that the founders chose to focus on the eyes after successfully showing off the products they developed.
+They showed them to doctors while traveling across the country, first to a Kiwanis International event in California and then to an American Academy of Ophthalmology and Otolaryngology conference in Chicago.

 “They found out that nobody was specializing in providing or fulfilling the needs of the ophthalmologist, so it was an untapped market,” McDonald said.